8 people are interested

 The Field House Museum is looking for people-oriented volunteers to give guided tours of the historic house and museum to our guests.
 This is a wonderful opportunity to meet individuals from all walks of life and learn about local history.
 A docent guide book is provided as well as training.
-When not giving guided tours, docents will help with a variety of projects, from researching upcoming exhibits to working with the collection.
+Docents are welcome to bring reading materials to pass the time when there is not a tour.

 Benefits include: free admission, discounts in the gift shop, and free parking.